Tier1Coder/toy-car-resurrection/README.md

 - **Component Testing**: Tested voltage regulators, power supplies, and wires for reliability and safety.
 - **Code Testing**: Multiple iterations of code testing and debugging.

-## Results and Discussion

-The project was successfully completed with all goals achieved.

-- **Functionality**: The car responds correctly to control commands from the Android app.
-- **Learning Outcomes**: Gained valuable skills in electronics, programming, and problem-solving.

-### Challenges Overcome

-- **Bluetooth Communication**: Resolved communication issues by using the XM-15B module.
-- **Power Supply Modification**: Adjusted the power supply and charging setup to match BMS and battery requirements.
-- **Safety Concerns**: Ensured safe operation despite initial setbacks like component overheating.

-### Known Issues

-- **Relay LEDs**: LEDs on the relay module glow faintly in the HIGH state; this does not affect functionality.
-- **Aesthetic Considerations**: Missing a battery compartment cover due to lack of a 3D printer; cells are secure, but the underside appearance could be improved.

 ## Future Improvements

 - **Custom Mobile Application**: Develop a dedicated Android app with a user-friendly interface and additional features.
-- **Aesthetic Enhancements**: Improve the car's appearance, possibly adding LED lights or custom bodywork.
 - **Additional Features**: Incorporate functionalities like camera streaming, gesture control, or autonomous driving modes.
-- **Battery Compartment Cover**: Create a custom cover, potentially through 3D printing.

-## Conclusion

-The **Samofajnochodzik** project resulted in a fully functional Bluetooth-controlled car.
-Despite numerous challenges and working independently, the project was completed successfully.
-The experience provided invaluable learning opportunities in electronics, programming, and project management.
-This project serves as a strong foundation for future explorations in remote control systems and IoT technologies.

 ## Acknowledgments